 At 5am, we counted off the last few seconds and charged up the hill.
 With so many spectators, it felt like a Tour de France stage!
 Really fun.
 That is, until the leaders went off course about a half mile in.
 Probably a little frustrating for those guys. ;-)

 We picked up the pace at Escarpment (mile 4) to avoid the mosquitoes, and before too long we were heading downhill.
 The single track was wonderful (thank you Mark Falcone!), and I ran along with Connie Gardner and got updates on the 100k race and her son getting ready for college.
 She’s pretty amazing!
 I wasn’t watching my pace much at this point, and just tried to stay comfortable.
 I tagged along with Steve “The Bomber” Ansell and Jenny Capel to Lyon Ridge (mile 10.5), where we got our first fuel of the day.
 They let us know we were just ahead of the 24-hour pace.
-Steve and I said “great!”, but Jenny kicked it up a notch and left us in the dust.
+Steve and I said “great!”, but Jenny felt it wasn't enough and kicked it up a notch, leaving us in the dust.

 The scenery in the back country was breathtaking (or maybe that was the altitude?).
 I had the pleasure of running much of it with 7-time finisher and Western States Board Member Whit Rambach, who gave me a full history of the fires in the area.
 We were both happy to see that Red Star Ridge was making an amazing recovery, with plants and flowers sprouting up from the scorched earth.
 Rebirth and renewal everywhere we looked.